alejandroschuler/r4ds-courses/lectures/2-data-transformation.md

 Why pipe?
 ===

 - In our last exercise, we used a number of different function applications to arrive at our answer.
+Shown below, we used temporary variables to keep our code clean.

 ```r